encelo/nCine_14Years_Presentation/slides.md

 - Works on all supported desktop platforms leveraging Git and CMake
 - Can download sources or artifacts, then compile dependencies, the nCine, and your project
-- Inspired by a similar tool we had in Frostbite
+- Inspired by a similar command line tool we had in Frostbite

 <figure class="w-[65%]">
 <img src="/img/ncline.png" alt="ncline" />